 - Mail irradiation can damage many plastics and make paper brittle.

 On this page:

-In October 2001, the deadly micro-organism anthrax was found in mail sent to various news agencies and to the offices of U.S. Congressmen.
-As a precaution, the U.S. Postal Service, with assistance from FBI and national public health experts, began irradiating mail to kill potentially present anthrax spores.
+In October 2001, deadly anthrax was found in mail sent to various news agencies and to the offices of two U.S. Senators.
+As a precaution, the U.S. Postal Service, with help from the Federal Bureau of Investigation and public health experts, began to irradiate mail.